RawanReda/AI-project/README.md

 # AI-project

-This project was part of course CSEN701 (Introduction to Artificial Intelligence) where we implemented our knowledge of search strategies algorithms.
+This project was part of course CSEN701 (Introduction to Artificial Intelligence) where we implemented our knowledge of search strategies algorithms (both informed an d uninformed).

 **Problem Description:**